Note: All links are provided for informational purposes only.

 Here are a few simple steps to help you begin your submission:

 - Watch the Rural Tech Project virtual information session.
-This provides an overview of the challenge and give you an opportunity to ask questions.
-A recording of the webinar, a transcript, and all slides will be made available.
+This provides an overview of the challenge and provides answers to commonly asked questions.

 - Form a team.
 Identify the eligible school or local educational agency representative who will be your Team Lead and additional team members who will contribute to one or more submission areas (for example, your principal, superintendent, or community members).